panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 4. Using *window.hasOwnProperty()*

-Finally, if you'd like to check for existance of some global variables, then you can go with a more simpler approach.
-Because each global variable is stored as property on the global object (`window` in a browser environment, `global` in NodeJS).
+Finally, if you'd like to check for the existence of global variables, then you can go with a simpler approach.
+Because each global variable is stored as a property on the global object (`window` in a browser environment, `global` in NodeJS).

 You can use this approach to check, for example, if the browser supports a certain Web API like `IntersectionObserver`: